LBBL96/twitter-sentiment-analysis/ARCHITECTURE.md

 # System Architecture

-This document provides a comprehensive overview of the X Sentiment Analysis Pipeline architecture, including component interactions, data flow, technology choices, and design decisions.
+This document provides a comprehensive overview of the Reddit Sentiment Analysis Pipeline architecture, including component interactions, data flow, technology choices, and design decisions.

 ## Table of Contents